Customize Consent Preferences

 February 23, 2012 | Mark Paradies

-Recently, I read an article by a human factors expert that said human error can’t be eliminated but that errors could be managed.
-The article covered the common information about Skill-Rule-Knowledge based behaviors and preventing slips and rule-based errors.
+Recently, I read an article by a human factors expert that said human error can’t be eliminated but that errors can be managed.
+The article covered common information about skill-rule-knowledge-based behaviors and preventing slips and rule-based errors.

-Just a couple of days later, I heard a talk about a method to “self-trigger” and recognize when a mistake was just about to be made so that you could stop yourself in the nick of time and not make a mistake.
+Just a couple of days later, I heard a talk about a method for” self-triggering” and recognizing when a mistake was about to be made so that you could stop yourself in the nick of time and avoid making a mistake.

-The theory was that people are more error prone when they are rushing, fatigued, frustrated, or complacent.
-And when this is true, they are more likely to take their eyes and mind off a task, put themselves in the line of fire, or lose balance, traction, or grip.
+The theory was that people are more error-prone when rushing, fatigued, frustrated, or complacent.
+When this is true, they are more likely to take their eyes and mind off a task, put themselves in the line of fire, or lose balance, traction, or grip.

-All you need to do is to constantly observe your own state of mind, and if you become complacent, frustrated, rushed, or fatigued, you alert yourself to be careful and watch/think about what you are doing.
+All you need to do is constantly observe your own state of mind.
+If you become complacent, frustrated, rushed, or fatigued, you alert yourself to be careful and watch/think about what you are doing.
 Take a break to reduce fatigue.
-Stop rushing and realize that your frustration is counter-productive.
+Stop rushing and realize that your frustration is counterproductive.

 Simple, right?

-You can also work on habits to self-check for errors when you might be in an error likely situation (like being distracted).
+You can also work on habits to self-check for errors when you might be in an error-like situation (like being distracted).

 What’s wrong with this?